 A politician buys on Day 0.
 You find out somewhere between Day 1 and Day 45.
 The stock might have already moved 15% in that window.
 Our backtests always use the disclosure date as the entry point, not the trade date.
 This gives a realistic picture of what a copy-trader would actually experience.

 Some coverage of congressional trading ignores this delay and shows theoretical returns based on the trade date.
-Those numbers look great but they’re not achievable.
-We think that’s misleading, so we don’t do it.
+Those numbers look great but they are not achievable.
+We think that is misleading, so we do not do it.

 Politicians vs the market